misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -j
 ```

-With the legacy `buddylist` backend, send an email when a user repeats the same song:
+To send an email when a user repeats the same song:

 - set `SONG_ON_LOOP_NOTIFICATION` to `True`
 - or use the `-x` flag